Skip to content

 A note about Middy

-We guarantee support for both Middy.js v4.x & v5.x with the latter being available only if you are using ES modules.
+We guarantee support for Middy.js v4.x through v6.x versions.
 Check their docs to learn more about Middy and its middleware stack as well as best practices when working with Powertools.

 1